-A three step sequence of stating the limit, giving a warning, and enforcing the consequence can be used in a child-centered play therapy session … it is also a GREAT model to use CONSISTENTLY and with FOLLOW THROUGH as parents.
+A three step sequence of stating the limit, giving a warning, and enforcing the consequence can be used in a child-centered play therapy session … this simple limit setting model is also a GREAT to use CONSISTENTLY and with FOLLOW THROUGH as parents.
 This model, by Rise VanFleet, is wonderful and I use to ALL the time as a therapist and mom.

 1. State the limit – When the child breaks or obviously is about to break one of the playroom limits, the therapist STATES THE LIMIT to the child in a brief, clear, specific manner.
 The tone of voice should be pleasant, but firm and forceful.

 “[Child’s name], you’d like to shoot that dart gun at me.
 Remember I said I’d let you know if there’s something you may not do?
 One of the things you may not do her is point or shoot the dart gun at me.
 But you could shoot it at that puppet.”